zonemaster/zonemaster/utils/README.md

 ## Background

-The utility scripts described below are used to update or generat some documents in the public document tree.
+The utility scripts described below are used to update or generate some documents in the public document tree.

 * The scripts should be run at each Zonemaster release and the resulting update